tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 119. Fathomless:-  So deep that depth can't be measured.

 120. Melancholy:-  very sad (the mist is called melancholy because it makes people feel melancholy).

+121. Blankets:-  covers.

+122. Fern:-  a flower less plant with festhery green leaves.

+123. Heralded:-  announced or brought the news of.

+124. Imprecations:-  curses.

+125. Bloodletting:-  losing blood (Decades ago, leeches where used to remove blood from a patient's body)